What is ATAS?

-If you are not an EEA or Swiss national, and are studying at postgraduate level (eg. Masters or PhD), then you may need to apply for ATAS clearance, depending on the JACS code for your course of study (if you are unsure what your JACS code is, you should contact your School).
+If you are not an EEA or Swiss national, and are studying at postgraduate level (eg. Masters or PhD)or certain undergraduate level programmes, then you may need to apply for ATAS clearance, depending on the CAH3 code for your course of study (if you are unsure what your CAH3 code is, you should contact Admissions).
 Visit the Foreign and Commonwealth Office website to find out if an ATAS clearance certificate is required for your course.

 Once the certificate is issued, the only time a student should need to submit a new application will be to support a new visa application, the student changes their studies or research during the study period, or extends their studies by a period of more than three months.

-Once you have received your offer from Admissions and Enquiry Team you can apply for your ATAS certificate.
+Once you have received your offer from Admissions Service you can apply for your ATAS certificate.